-RW: So go over that again, how you met him at the gallery.
+RW: Would you go over that again, how you met him at the gallery?

 I thought that Paul wanted to have a gallery and I thought Grace Borgenicht would be perfect for him because Daniella had showed me a few of his paintings.